moiv3/weHelp1stPhaseTasks/Week7/readme.md

 ## This is the Github Repository of Week 7 Assignment.

-Some more using of Fetch API and writing a response body.
+Practice Fetch API, separation of front-end/back-end and writing a response body.

+Code is also slightly modified to use environment variables for database & secret_key.

 ## Features